-If you don’t have the skills to follow the fault-finding steps above, it’s probably best to get a qualified electrician to diagnose the problem.
+If you don’t have the skills to follow the fault-finding steps above, it’s best to get a qualified electrician to diagnose the problem.

 The easiest and most cost-effective solution is to replace the unit.

-The size you need depends on your battery bank and how fast you want the RV converter to recharge it.
+The size you need depends on your RV battery bank and how fast you want the RV converter to recharge it.
 RV converters mostly come in sizes between 10A and 80A, and quality varies between manufacturers.